 * “I want to search inside millions of modern non-fiction books”:

-* “I’m doing a historical topic, and I want to search out-of-copyright books and journals (generally pre-1926)”:
+* “I’m researching a historical topic, and I want to search out-of-copyright books and journals (generally pre-1926)”:

 Google Book Search will also add out-of-copyright works to the results, depending on your search phrase.

-* “I already have a fair grasp of the outlines of my topic, and I want to search and freely view the contents of over 4,000 hand-picked arts & humanities ejournals”:
+* “I already have a fair grasp of the outlines of my topic, and I want to search and freely view open access journal articles, books and theses”:

 * “I already have a fair grasp of the outlines of my topic, and I can obtain commercial academic papers and books once I know they exist”:

 Journal TOCs, TOCs meaning ‘table of contents’.

 * “I want to find books specifically published as open access”: